gitgabz/waybar-custom-plugin/README.md

-This is a quick go sample for to create a custom waybar plugin.
+This is a quick go sample to create a custom waybar plugin.

 It can run either with self updating output or though SIGRTMIN+N signal with a refresh interval.